KABoissonneault/DFU-SkilledSpells/README.md

 ## Changelog

 - 0.1: Initial release
 - 0.2: Caster levels are now visible in the Skills lists of the character sheet (F5).
-Magic items now used player level rather than "skilled" caster level
+Magic items now use the player level rather than the "skilled" caster level (ie: classic behavior)
+- 0.3: Potions now use the player level rather than the "skilled" caster level (ie: classic behavior)